This page documents the Evindale fantasy languages spoken, written, and preserved across cultures, regions, and Ages… to some degree.

 iri (phrasal verb) belong to, belonging to

-i•a•sor (noun) homeland, birthplace; a sacred land that is an extension of one’s ancestral soul regardless of species
+i·a·sor (noun) homeland, birthplace; a sacred land tied to ancestral soul

 Í, í (conjunction) and